 a wetsuit with inbuilt flotation approved as PFD type 3 (Level 50 S) in smooth water limits.

-• PFD Type 2 (Level 50) in partially smooth and offshore water limits.
+• PFD Type 2 (Level 50) only in partially smooth and open water limits.

 PARTIALLY SMOOTH WATERS